tc39/proposal-amount/README.md

 ## Description

-We propose creating a new `Amount` API, whose values will be immutable and have the following properties:
+We propose creating a new `Amount` primordial containing an immutable numeric value, precision, and unit.

+### Properties

+Amount will have the following properties:

 Note: ⚠️  All property/method names up for bikeshedding.